 The first thing we learned about war re-enactment is that it's fucking terrifying having guns fired at you, even ones loaded with blanks.
 The second thing we learned is a common re-enactor's dilemma called "The G.I.
 Effect", which is basically that people playing Americans don't like to die.
 So sometimes they just don't.It's Like Vietnam All Over Again, pt 1.
 Part 2

 The Secret History of Guns.
 "The Ku Klux Klan, Ronald Reagan, and, for most of its history, the NRA all worked to control guns.
 The Founding Fathers?
 They required gun ownership—and regulated it.
 And no group has more fiercely advocated the right to bear loaded weapons in public than the Black Panthers—the true pioneers of the modern pro-gun movement.
 In the battle over gun rights in America, both sides have distorted history and the law, and there’s no resolution in sight."
 [Via]

+A historical rebuttal to the currently rabid NRA.
 Michael Bellesiles analyzes gun culture throughout American history and finds a number of points that disagree with Chuck Heston's version of 'Merica.
 Not surprisingly, the NRA is livid.
 At the risk of posting flamebait, will people ever be able to approach this issue from a reasoned, educated perspective, rather than responding with knee-jerk reactions?